eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 If the update has removed any mods, you'll get the following message, choose 'Yes'
 ![Content not present](https://github.com/user-attachments/assets/d66fafc1-2c54-4adf-9b72-a52b55667c1b)

+If you are asked to use saved or current load order, choose current.

 ## FAQ (Frequently Asked Questions)
 **Q. I have a yellow bit in my health bar and am unable to get full health.**